Implementing Bogoliubov Transformations Beyond the Shale-Stinespring Condition: Bogoliubov Transformations: Extended

-Bosonic creation and annihilation operators $ a_j, a^\dagger_j $ are usually not bounded.
-We need to carefully choose a non--dense domain in $ \sH_k $ in order to make them bounded.
-Such a choice is made possible by restricting the allowed $ \Psi $ to the following space: \begin{definition} In the bosonic case, the \textbf{space $ \cS^\otimes $ with rapid decay in the particle number} is defined as
+The operators $ a_j, a^\dagger_j $ may be unbounded.
+We thus need to carefully choose a domain to make them bounded, by restricting the space of allowed $ \Psi $. \begin{definition} In the bosonic case, the \textbf{space $ \cS^\otimes $ with rapid decay in the particle number} is defined as